alinush/alinush.github.io/_posts/2025-10-29-groth16-and-aptos-keyless.md

 So, for $2^{20}$ constraints, this gives $2^{20} \times$ 32 bytes = 32 MiB prover key.
 Too much communication.

-We'd also have to be very carefu; with the TW signature, which should only be computed over valid proofs.
+We'd also have to be very careful; with the TW signature, which should only be computed over valid proofs.
 The client should not trick server into signing a bad proof.

 ### Spartan-based (PQ)